xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-29-starfest-afterparty-at-spit.md

   </a>
 </div>

 Next came the long-awaited conclusion to the Starfest weekend: a final battle set between Eora bands goblinviolence and mycriesfallondeafears.
-I'm not sure how much there is to say about this, except that it was just as uncontrollable as it sounds. goblinviolenced began, flying a Che
+I'm not sure how much there is to write about this, except that it was just as uncontrollable as it sounds. goblinviolence began, flying a red Che Guevara 'Hasta La Victoria Siempre' flag behind them as they played.

 <div class="gallery">
    <a href="/images/5battleset5.jpg">